DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2019-09-02-Signs Your Medical Practice Needs A New Website.md

 ---
 post_title: '6 Signs Your Medical Practice Needs A New Website '
-date: 2019-09-03 16:00:00 +0000
+date: '2019-09-03 16:00:00 +0000'
 post_author: Keisha Dunstan
 tags:
   - Website
   - Strategy
+post_intro: >-
-post_intro: We’re often asked how often you should update or redesign your website.
+  We’re often asked how often you should update or redesign your website.
 The answer isn’t as straightforward as you might think.
 So, to help with this question, here are 6 signs to look for when asking if your practice needs a new website.
-post_image: "/uploads/iStock-1067359358.jpg"
+post_image: /uploads/iStock-1067359358.jpg
+post_highlight: >-
-post_highlight: We’re often asked how often you should update or redesign your website.
+  We’re often asked how often you should update or redesign your website.
 The answer isn’t as straightforward as you might think.
 So, to help with this question, here are 6 signs to look for when asking if your practice needs a new website.
 post_type:
   - blog
 product:
   - search amplifier
   - lead generator
   - website management
+_template: post_template
 ---

 We’re often asked how often you should update or redesign your website.
 The answer isn’t as straightforward as you might think.
 So, to help with this question, here are 6 signs to look for when asking if your practice needs a new website.

 **Your Site Looks Out of Date**